-The main purpose of the family planning information activity in this narrow sense was to create awareness of the possibility of controlling the number and frequency of births by means of various contraceptive techniques.
+The family planning information activity’s main purpose in this narrow sense was to create awareness of controlling the number and frequency of births using various contraceptive techniques.

-The family planning programmes of South Asian countries have, with few exceptions, not been conspicuous successes.
+The family planning programs of South Asian countries have, with few exceptions, not been conspicuous successes.

-This lack of success may be attributed to such factors as the high level of illiteracy among the people, the low status of women, social and religious preferences, and the absence of any system of social security.
+This lack of success may be attributed to the high level of illiteracy among the people, the low status of women, social and religious preferences, and the absence of any social security system.

-In any case, it has been increasingly recognized that programmes of information-education-communication addressed to adults on a simplistic basis are not sufficient.
+In any case, it has been increasingly recognized that programs of information-education-communication addressed to adults on a simplistic basis are not sufficient.

-Adult programmes should have a strong component of education, but at the same time it is necessary to provide relevant education for the’ child of today who will be the adult of tomorrow.
+Adult programs should have a strong component of education, but at the same time, it is necessary to provide relevant education for the child of today who will be the adult of tomorrow.

 These young people will constitute the adult population in the next few decades, and their reproductive behaviour and attitude towards family size will be of central importance in determining population growth.

-They need to become aware of the problems caused by population pressure for the individual, the nation and the world, and to be provided with an education that would help them to make decisions with regard to population issues.
+They need to become aware of the problems caused by population pressure for the individual, the nation, and the world and be provided with an education that would help them make decisions regarding population issues.

-Initially, the concern of population education was to supplement family programmes through the formal education system.
+Initially, the concern of population education was to supplement family programs through the formal education system.
 Since then, a broader concept of population education has developed in South Asian Countries.

-Population education, as presently conceived, aims at developing an understanding of the processess and consequences of population change on the family, community, society, nation and the world, and develop such attitudes and behaviours as may help in making responsible dicisions.
+Population education, as presently conceived, aims at developing an understanding of the processes and consequences of population change on the family, community, society, nation, and the world, and develop such attitudes and behaviours as may help in making responsible decisions.

-Many countries have initiated population education programmes for the formal school system, but recently they have been extended to out-of-school adults and youth in a few countries.
+Many countries have initiated population education programs for the formal school system, but recently they have been extended to out-of-school adults and youth in a few countries.

 The United Nations Fund for Population Activities (UNFPA) has also recognized the role of population education in promoting an understanding of the problems arising from rapid population growth and excessive urbanization.

-It has provided financial support to national and international programmes in population education through Unesco, ILO, FAO, WHO and through the UNDP country programmes.
+It has provided financial support to national and international programs in population education through Unesco, ILO, FAO, WHO, and UNDP country programs.

-At the national level, population education programmes stem from the population policies adopted by the respective governments.
-Population education activities are in this sense carried out within the framework of national development programmes.
+At the national level, population education programs stem from the population policies adopted by the respective governments.
+Population education activities are, in this sense, carried out within the framework of national development programs.

-Two countries in South Asia, Bangladesh, and Sri Lanka- have national population education projects funded by the UNFPA, while Pakistan and India have programmes Jointly funded by World Bank and other international agencies.
+Two countries in South Asia, Bangladesh and Sri Lanka- have national population education projects funded by the UNFPA, while Pakistan and India have programs Jointly funded by World Bank and other international agencies.

-In some countries separate units or cells for population have been created.
-There are also countries in the region which have not developedany organized programmes in population education as yet.
+In some countries, separate units or cells for the population have been created.
+There are also countries in the region that have not developed any organized programs in population education as yet.